-Our beloved friend and colleague Bob Newman was severely injured in March.
-He spent several days in critical condition, was in a coma for weeks, hospitalized for months, and is still spending his days rehabilitating—receiving physical therapy, undergoing tests, working hard to get back to health.
+OUR BELOVED FRIEND and colleague Bob Newman was severely injured in March 2013.
+He spent several days in critical condition, was in a coma for weeks, hospitalized for months, and spent the following year rehabilitating—receiving physical therapy, undergoing tests, working hard to get back to health.

 For more information on the history of Bob's accident and subsequent seizure, coma, and ongoing recovery, you can read this account from his wife Christine Curry here: